Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 All the users administration must be done from the Cognigy.AI platform.
 Please see the  [***Cognigy Login page***](./../ai/installation/AI-login.md) for more information.

-### What happens if you remove an Inbox from the LiveAgent?
+### What happens if you remove an Inbox from the  Live Agent?
 You can safely modify/remove Inboxes created manually.
 But you must not change/update/delete the default Inbox created by the Cognigy.AI platform, as it will break the communication protocol between Live Agent and Cognigy.AI.
 There is no way to undo this step easily.
 In case you need to do so, please reach support.

-## LiveAgent OData service
+##  Live Agent OData service

 ### Why is the OData service not returning all the information from the db?
 The OData service can just return data belonging to your account.